temporalio/proposals/server/persistence-plugin-mode/persistence-plugin-mode.md

 Temporal server persistence layer aims to provide high performance storage capabilities, thus manual management of database queries as well as database specific driver logic provides more benefits.

-It is worth pointing out that the number of databases to be supported is limited, currently there are 3 supported databases (Cassandra, MySQL and Postgres).
-Other databases (Cockroach DB, TiDB) usually provides good compatibilities with either Postgres or MySQL.
+It is worth pointing out that the number of databases to be supported is limited, currently there are 3 supported databases (Cassandra, MySQL and PostgreSQL).
+Other databases (Cockroach DB, TiDB) usually provides good compatibilities with either PostgreSQL or MySQL.

 References: famous Golang ORMs: